Coast Guard, DHS.

 Notice of proposed rulemaking.

 The Coast Guard proposes to amend its safety zones regulations for annual events in the Captain of the Port Duluth Zone.
-This final rule would update the locations for seven safety zones, add two new safety zones, increase the safety zone radius of six existing fireworks events, and modify the format of the regulation to list the annual events and corresponding safety zones in table form.
-These proposed amendments will protect spectators, participants, and vessels from the hazards associated with annual marine events and improve the clarity and readability of the regulation.
+This proposed rule would update the locations for two safety zones, add three safety zones, and modify the format of the regulations to list the annual events and corresponding safety zones in table form.
+These proposed amendments will protect spectators, participants, and vessels from the hazards associated with annual marine events and improve the clarity and readability of the regulations.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this rule, call or email Lieutenant Junior Grade, John Mack, Chief of Waterways Management, Marine Safety Unit Duluth, U.S. Coast Guard; telephone 218-725-3818, email John.V.Mack@uscg.mil.End Further Info End Preamble Start Supplemental Information
+If you have questions on this rule, call or email Lieutenant Junior Grade John Mack, Chief of Waterways Management, Marine Safety Unit Duluth, U.S. Coast Guard; telephone (218) 725-3818 or by email John.V.Mack@uscg.mil.

 I. Table of Abbreviations